tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

   * Define a new uint for the current_id and set it to the current value of the copyright_ids counter using the .current() method.

-  * Map the copyright_id to a Work struct containing the given uri using the copyright_uri mapping.
+  * Map the copyright_id to a Work struct containing the given uri using the copyrights mapping.

   * Also make the observation that since this type of copyright is `open source` there is no need to set `address(0)` because in the copyrights mapping this is already the default for empty address types.